ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 [copywiki destination="copter,plane"]

-This article describes how to setup the `PX4FLOW (Optical Flow) Sensor <https://northox.myshopify.com/collections/frontpage/products/px4flow>`__ which can be used in place of a GPS.
+This article describes how to setup the PX4FLOW (Optical Flow) Sensor which can be used for :ref:`Non-GPS navigation <common-non-gps-navigation-landing-page>`.

 ..  youtube:: LP8kl4hGfMw
     :width: 100%